toitware/artemis/public/supabase_broker/README.md

     ```
     supabase functions deploy --no-verify-jwt b
     ```
-9. Disable user sign-up and enable enable OAuth2.
+9. Disable user sign-up and enable OAuth2.
 (See below).

 At this point your Supabase project is ready to be used by Artemis.